Lopinosaurus/EPITA-RevisionHole/README.md

 ## About this repository

-This repository is a C# training for first year (SUP) at EPITA.
-It is made of two parts (Basics and UsagiShima) which are not linked.
+This repository is a C# exercises set I made to train first year (SUP) at EPITA.
+It is composed of two parts (Basics and UsagiShima) which are not linked.
 Instructions for Basics are located in the C# source files in docstring, but UsagiShima instructions are below :

 ### UsagiShima